-The scenarios used were drawn from product safety through to foreign bodies in food along with other regulatory issues, and considered product and activity risk, along with process and market risk.
 The examination is primarily a verbal problem-solving exercise under examination conditions, which requires the candidate to consider a brief regulatory scenario which they may encounter during their daily work and determine what actions could arise out of it.
 Ten minutes reading time provides the candidate with the opportunity to consider this and then the questions are used to guide the discussion.
 Often candidates provide discussion of questions not yet asked, but this can be considered a good thing as it demonstrates that they require no prompting to consider the holistic regulatory response.
 There are no right or wrong answers, just justifiable regulatory responses to the scenario and question.
 Consideration of the optimum response is obviously part of the process, and where candidates considered this in the context of their own authority this was marked appropriately.

-The questions are written to avoid focus on the technical detail of regulation and therefore specialist study in product safety, food or feed does not offer advantage if a question is asked relating to past study.
+As in previous examination rounds, questions are written to avoid focus on the technical detail of regulation and therefore specialist study in product safety, food or feed does not offer advantage if a question is asked relating to past study.
 Where knowledge is required of specialism this is provided within the training delivery or the online study materials.